kyma-incubator/cleanup-script-generator/README.md

-# Cleanup Script Generator
+# migrate

 ## Overview

-Small program that compares manifests files created by Kyma CLI dry-run to identify orphaned resources after upgrading Kyma to higher versions.
+Small program that simplifies migration between 2 Kyma versions.
+It compares manifests files created by Kyma CLI dry-run to identify orphaned resources after upgrading Kyma to higher versions.
 Can optionally create a shell script containing kubectl deletion commands to remove these resources.

 ## Usage